Join EGRR and EGRC As We Walk to Help Find a Cure for Canine Cancer

 Mark Your Calendar

-The next EGRR Open Board Meeting will be held on Thursday, November 6th, at Jane’s house in Lauderhill.
-Please join us as when we discuss the CPR/First Aid Seminar and plan our next events.
-We will also be presenting the nominating committee’s slate for election of our Officers and Board, as well as accepting nominations from the floor.
-Our elections take place at our December meeting.
+The next EGRR Open Board Meeting will be held on Tuesday, December 9th, at Kendra’s house in Tamarac Please join us for elections and help us plan for 2015.
 As usual we will also be discussing that is going on with the dogs.
 A light dinner will be served at 7 pm followed by the meeting at 7:30.
-For directions or to RSVP contact Jane
+For directions or to RSVP contact Kendra

 Late Summer/Fall 2014 Newsletter Is Here!